bodiman/stock-pretraining/README.md

 Currently, the following data collectors are available:
     - TiingoCollector

-As an example, to load data into your database using the TiingoCollector, you would run the following:
+As an example, to load data into your database using the TiingoCollector, you would first set TIINGO_API_KEY as an environment variable, then run the following:

 ```
 from stock_pretraining.data_processing import TiingoCollector, resample_options